esrlabs/bake-vscode-extension/README.md

 Deprecated (the following settings are now ignored):
 * `bake.mainProject`: override the path to the main project (bake's -m flag).
 Default is `Main`
 * `bake.targetConfig`: override the name of the target config
 ## Known Issues

 None

 ## Release Notes
+## 0.6.0
+- Register found bake targets as build tasks
+- Search for and open Project.meta files for editing

+## 0.5.0
+- Introduced search for Project.meta files to configure workspace with

 ### 0.4.0
 - introduced feature to create .h .cpp files based from templates